Deepak-technical/MS_Engage-2022-MR-System/README.md

-4. Replace YOUR_API_KEY in required places of static/recommend.js file and hit save. if you make own api key the !!!
-DO not att it is already given
+4. Replace YOUR_API_KEY in required places of static/recommend.js file and hit save.

+   if you make own api key the !!!
+DO not add it is already given

 5. Open your terminal/command prompt from your project directory and run the file main.py by executing the command python app.py.